 It may be easy to forget this, but the way Maiden not only followed up Beast in 1983, but actually transcended it, is nothing short of mind-blowing.
 And it’s equally impressive how McBrain took up the mantle and sounded like he had never done anything but play drums in Iron Maiden.
 Many years later, Harris would look back and praise McBrain enthusiastically:

-Harris and McBrain holds the groove down in a manner which is usually not as frantic as the 1980-82 aesthetic (although McBrain can certainly go OTT in his pace sometimes), but just as precise.
+Harris and McBrain holds the groove down in a manner which is usually not as frantic as the 1980-82 aesthetic (although McBrain could certainly go OTT in his pace sometimes), but just as precise.
 The obvious upside to this is the creation of sonic breathing room for the guitars and vocals to shine.
 Without this dynamic, Maiden would have been a different band.

 “Nicko always had the chops and the technique, but in Maiden he really exploded, to the point where a lot of the stuff we did after he joined was then founded on his playing, all those busy patterns he does, displaying tremendous technique.”

 Iron Maiden might not have been as strong and long-lasting as they turned out to be, without the inimitable McBrain driving them forward.
 His 1983 album debut certainly ranks among the most assured and effortless ever for someone coming into an already established band.

 Click here for our review of Piece Of Mind!

 As the World Piece Tour came to a close in late 1983, Iron Maiden were on the brink of becoming the world’s biggest metal band.
 That throne would finally be theirs after the major efforts of 1984 and 1985:

 Height of the Classic Era, 1984-85.

 But 1983 was a key year in the history of Iron Maiden.
 It saw them stabilize at the highest level by releasing the masterpiece album Piece Of Mind, successfully headlining everywhere including the USA, and settling on a top-notch line-up.